EntangleNet/entanglenet/README.md

 <!-- TODO: Add Overview -->
 ## Overview

-> Unfortunatly we have not gotten around to writing this section yet.
+> Unfortunately we have not gotten around to writing this section yet.
 >
 > We hope to have it written soon!